 In 2013, California’s Sacramento City Unified School District (SCUSD) decided to improve its approach to finance, HR, and payroll management.
 Hoping to cut costs and streamline operations, the district hired software as a service (SaaS) provider, Workday.

 However, two tumultuous years later, the project failed.
 In 2018, SCUSD sued Workday and its service partner, Sierra-Cedar, for $5.2 million, citing instances of fraud, contract infringement, and code defiance, among other claims.

 What led to the Sacramento School District Workday failure?
-How can your organization avoid similar problems?
+How can your organization (regardless of your industry) avoid similar problems?
 Let’s take a closer look.

 The Sacramento School District Workday Failure: What Happened?

 When the project began in 2013, the school district’s chief business officer (CBO) worked with a consultant to research software solutions that could centralize and simplify its current HR and ERP systems.